-PYROAST first opened as a coffee stall at Sprout Hub last year, alongside other food stalls within a converted canteen space.
+PYROAST first opened as a coffee stall at Sprout Hub, alongside other food stalls within a converted canteen space.

 Opened by professional coffee roaster, SCAE Q-and-R Grader, Young Tan, whose father has more than 30 years of experience in the traditional coffee trade (Tan Lee Et Food Industry), PYROAST has since expanded to a second outlet at Science Park.

 The outlet at Science Park is their first standalone cafe, a coffee experiential outlet decked in a sleek, black and minimalist design, with a single long communal table ideal for cupping sessions.